jamesEmerson112/Deepmind-portfolio/README.md

 3. **Project 3 (30 hours)** represents an advanced integration within the neuroscience domain, with a comprehensive AWS architecture using SageMaker, Neptune, ECS, and Step Functions to create a complete platform that processes neural data through LLMs and ML models to provide actionable insights.

 4. **Project 4 (30 hours)** applies the LLM integration skills to a practical business domain, creating a complete appointment scheduling application for a nail beauty shop.
 This project demonstrates how LLMs can enhance traditional web applications by adding intelligent conversation capabilities, personalized recommendations, and natural language processing of complex user requests, all built with a high-performance Go backend and React frontend.

+5. **Project 5 (34 hours)** is the most advanced, combining all previous skills to build a full-stack, AI-powered orchard management platform.
+It integrates IoT sensor data, machine learning for crop forecasting, LLM-powered customer support, and advanced analytics, providing a real-world example of how modern AI and cloud technologies can transform traditional industries.

 ## Common Technology Stack Across Projects